 - Three wattmeter method.

-Measurement of Power by Three Wattmeter Method
+Three Wattmeter Method

 The power measurement in three phase, three wire circuit is carried out by this method.
 The connection is shown in the figure.
 As the neutral wire is common to the three phases, each wattmeter reads power in its own phase, and the total power is given by the sum of the readings of three wattmeters.